mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-containers.md

 ### Exposing a specific container

 :::info
 Exposing a container means making it reachable from other workloads inside the same Project environment.
 By default all the containers that specify a container port are exposed by the Console if no other changes are made.
 :::

 From the containers table you can decide whether to expose all your service containers or toggle only the ones you want to expose.
 In the example below, only the **main container** is configured to be exposed.

+In order to expose a container, this must define at least one container port.
+In case no container ports are defined, the exposure switch will be disabled.
+Configure ports from the specific section in the [sidecar detail](#sidecar-detail)

 ![Exposing containers](img/microservice-containers/exposing-containers.png)